Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Introduction

 \section{Introduction}

+The general intersection-searching problem asks to preprocess a set $\T$ of geometric objects in~$\reals^d$ into a data structure, so that one can quickly report or count all objects of $\T$ intersected by a query object~$\gamma$, or just test whether $\gamma$ intersects any object of~$\T$ at all.
+Motivated by applications in various areas such as robotics, computer-aided design, computer graphics, and solid modeling, intersection-searching problems have been studied since the 1980s.
+The early work~\cite{DE87,AE99} on intersection searching in computational geometry mostly focused on those instances which could be reduced to simplex range searching in 2D or 3D, and more recently on segment-intersection or ray-shooting queries amid triangles in $\reals^3$---see the survey by Pellegrini~\cite{Pel:surv}.
+However, very little is known about more general intersection queries in $\reals^3$, at least from the theoretical perspective.
+For instance, how quickly can one answer arc-intersection queries amid triangles in $\reals^3$, or triangle-intersection queries amid arcs in $\reals^3$?

-This paper studies intersection-searching problems in $\reals^3$, where both input and query objects are planar semi-algebraic regions of constant complexity (e.g., triangles, disks), which we refer to as \emph{plates}.\footnote{ Roughly speaking, a semi-algebraic set in $\reals^d$ is the set of points in $\reals^d$ satisfying a Boolean predicate over a set of polynomial inequalities; the complexity of the predicate and of the set is defined in terms of the number of polynomials involved and their maximum degree.
-See \cite{BPR} for details.} We also consider two simpler cases of this setup: (i)~the input objects are plates and the query objects are constant-degree algebraic arcs in~$\reals^3$, referred to simply as \emph{arcs}, and (ii)~the input objects are arcs and the query objects are plates in~$\reals^3$.
-Besides being interesting in their own right, the data structures for these two simpler cases form the building blocks for handling the general case.
-In each case, we wish to preprocess a set $\T$ of input objects (plates or arcs) in~$\reals^3$ into a data structure that supports various \emph{intersection queries} for a query object (again a plate or an arc) $\gamma$, where we want to determine whether $\gamma$ intersects any object of $\T$ (\emph{intersection-detection} queries), report all objects of~$\T$ that $\gamma$~intersects (\emph{intersection-reporting} queries), count the number of objects of $\T$ that $\gamma$ intersects or the number of intersection points of $\gamma$ with the input objects (\emph{intersection-counting} queries), or, when the query object is a directed arc $\gamma$, report the first input object intersected by $\gamma$ (\emph{ray-shooting} queries).
-Intersection queries arise in many applications, including robotics, computer-aided design, and solid modeling.
+In this paper we make significant, and fairly comprehensive, progress on the design of efficient solutions to general intersection-searching problems in $\reals^3$.
+We mainly investigate intersection-searching problems in $\reals^3$ where both input and query objects are flat (planar) semi-algebraic regions of constant complexity (e.g., triangles, disks), which we refer to as \emph{plates}\footnote{ Roughly speaking, a semi-algebraic set in $\reals^d$ is the set of points in $\reals^d$ satisfying a Boolean predicate over a set of polynomial inequalities; the complexity of the predicate and of the set is defined in terms of the number of polynomials involved and their maximum degree; see \cite{BPR} for details.
+We call a semi-algebraic set in $\reals^3$ \emph{flat} (or \emph{planar}) if it is contained in a (two-dimensional) plane.} and/or (not necessarily planar) arcs.
+In particular, we study the following three broad classes of intersection-searching problems: \begin{itemize} \item[(Q1)] the input objects are plates and the query objects are arcs in $\reals^3$, \item[(Q2)] the input objects are arcs and the query objects are plates in $\reals^3$, and \item[(Q3)] both input and query objects are plates in $\reals^3$. \end{itemize} Beyond these three classes of queries, we also study some cases when both query and input objects are non-planar.